mrcore5/framework/README.md

 * The wiki is seeded with 10 default posts, so `mkdir -p /var/www/mrcore5/Files/index/{1..10}`
 * Install a fresh Laravel **into the System folder** `cd /var/www/mrcore5 && composer create-project laravel/laravel --prefer-dist System`

-At this point, fresh laravel!
+At this point you should have fresh working Laravel!
 Setup your own apache2 or nginx site and test it out in your browser!

 **Add mrcore5/foundation asset and module system**

+* Work from the System directory `cd /var/www/mrcore5/System`
 * Add mrcore5/foundation `composer require mrcore/foundation:~1.0`
-* Manually edit your `config/app.php` file and add `Mrcore\Modules\Foundation\Providers\FoundationServiceProvider::class,` to your service providers (at the bottom)
+* Manually edit your `config/app.php` file and add `Mrcore\Modules\Foundation\Providers\FoundationServiceProvider::class,` to your service providers (at the bottom of the 'providers' array)
-* While in `config/app.php` go ahead and remove or comment out all the those App\Provider\* laravel lines (App, Auth, Event, Route).
+* While in `config/app.php` go ahead and remove or comment out all the those `App\Providers\*` laravel lines (App, Auth, Event, Route).
 This is optional, but they really are not needed.
 We will never touch the actual laravel app folder again.
-All code is done in mrcore apps or modules!
+All code is done in mrcore apps or modules now!
 * Run the foundation installer script `./artisan mrcore:foundation:install`
 	* This will add the asset manager to `public/index.php`
-	* Public foundation `config/module.php` for your modification pleasure
+	* Publish the foundations `config/module.php` for your modification pleasure
-	* Remove laravels routes, views, models and migrations.
-We won't be needing them.
-Careful here if this is not a stock laravel.
+	* Remove Laravel routes, views, models and migrations.
+We won't be needing them.  **Careful here if this is not a stock laravel.**

 Check your browser again.
 Should see mRcore Foundation!
 At this point you have the minimum base of mrcore.
-From here your project can take on many forms based on what youd do next.
+From here your project can take on many forms based on what you do next.
 We'll be turning this install into a wiki!

 **Add auth, wiki and theme system**

 * Add components `composer require mrcore/auth:~1.0 mrcore/wiki:~1.0 mrcore/bootswatch-theme:~1.0`
 * Manually edit your `config/auth.php` and set `'driver' =>  'mrcore'` and `'model' => Mrcore\Modules\Wiki\Models\User::class`
-	* Heres a little sed magic if you want
+	* A little optional sed magic if you want
 	* `sed -i "s/'driver'*/'driver' => 'mrcore'/" /var/www/mrcore5/System/config/auth.php`
 	* `sed -i "s/'model'*/'model' => Mrcore\\\\Modules\\\\Wiki\\\\Models\\\\User::class/" /var/www/mrcore5/System/config/auth.php`
 * Edit the `.env` to your liking